SextonCJ/sextoncj.github.io/_portfolio/03_Transformers.md

 </div>

-Download the Report <a href="/assets/docs/  genderDisparityDeepLearning.pdf" download>Download PDF</a>
+Download the Report <a href="/assets/docs/genderDisparityDeepLearning.pdf" download>Download PDF</a>